AntonShapovalov/Secured-Files/README.md

 # Android-SecuredFiles

-Android application allows to copy files from Downloads into internal app directory and protects access with password.
+Android application copies files from Downloads into internal app directory and protects access with password.

 #### Screens